Owen Daniels (American football): Baltimore Ravens

 Daniels agreed on a one-year contract worth $1 million with the Baltimore Ravens and joined head coach John Harbaugh on April 3, 2014.
-Following a season-ending injury to starter Dennis Pitta, Daniels took over the starting role and amassed 48 receptions for 527 yards and four touchdowns.
+Following a season ending injury to starter Dennis Pitta, Daniels took over the starting role and amassed 48 receptions for 527 yards and four touchdowns.

 Denver Broncos

 On March 10, 2015, Daniels signed a three-year, $12 million contract with the Denver Broncos and joined head coach Gary Kubiak.
 Daniels played his entire NFL career under the tutelage of Kubiak (head coach in Houston and Denver, offensive coordinator in Baltimore) and tight ends coach Brian Pariani.
 Daniels started the season with only 85 receiving yards and was not a large factor until the game against the Green Bay Packers with three catches for 44 yards.
-Daniels then had 102 receiving yards and a touchdown in a 24-27 loss to Indianapolis Colts.
+Daniels had six receptions for 102 receiving yards and a touchdown in a 24–27 loss to Indianapolis Colts.

-Daniels finished the 2015 season with 46 catches for 517 yards and three touchdowns.
-The Broncos had a 12-4 record and earned the #1 seed for the AFC playoffs.
-Denver defeated the Pittsburgh Steelers in the first playoff game by a score of 23-16.
-Daniels had 2 catches for 10 yards.
-In the AFC Championship game against the defending champion New England Patriots, Daniels scored two touchdowns to help the Broncos defeat the Patriots by a score of 20-18 to advance to Super Bowl 50 where they beat the Carolina Panthers 24-10.
+Overall, Daniels finished the 2015 season with 46 catches for 517 yards and three touchdowns.
+The Broncos had a 12–4 record and earned the #1 seed for the AFC playoffs.
+Denver defeated the Pittsburgh Steelers in the first playoff game by a score of 23–16 in the Divisional Round.
+Daniels had two catches for ten yards.
+In the AFC Championship against the defending champion New England Patriots, Daniels scored two touchdowns to help the Broncos defeat the Patriots by a score of 20–18 to advance to Super Bowl 50 where they beat the Carolina Panthers 24–10.
 In the victory over the Patriots, Daniels caught the last touchdown pass that quarterback Peyton Manning ever threw in the NFL.
-In Super Bowl 50, Daniels had one catch for 18 yards on the Broncos' opening drive in the 24-10 victory.
+In Super Bowl 50, Daniels had one catch for 18 yards on the Broncos' opening drive in the 24–10 victory.
 Daniels's catch helped the Broncos get in position to score a field goal for the first points of the game.

 On March 8, 2016, the Broncos released Daniels after one season with the team.

 After his time with the Broncos, Daniels did not sign with another NFL team.